whiteribbonalliance/dashboard-api/README.md

 3. Fill in the configuration:
     1. `campaign_code`: Required - An unique code for the campaign.
     2. `dashboard_path` Required - Path to access the dashboard in the front.
-    3. `seo_title` Required - Title of the dashboard for SEO.
+    3. `site_title` Required - Title of the dashboard for SEO.
-    4. `seo_meta_description` Required - A description of the dashboard for SEO.
+    4. `site_description` Required - A description of the dashboard for SEO.
     5. `file` Required - This can either be a local file in the config folder, a direct link or from the cloud service defined in the env variables. e.g. `"file" : {"local" : "file.csv"}` or `"file" : {"link" : "https://example.com/file.csv"}` or `"file" : {"cloud" : "blob_name.csv"}`.
 The responses